dicksontse/devfolio/README.md

 Devfolio
 ==

-Personal profile and portfolio for developers.
+Personal profiles for developers.

+Built using Rails 4.0.2 with PostgreSQL.